FREQUENTLY ASKED QUESTIONS

 Who Works for Waukee Area Christian Services?

 The majority of Waukee Area Christian Services’ work is done by an active team of dedicated volunteers.
-Volunteers serve in the Food Pantry sorting inventory, stocking shelves, and assisting clients.
-Doctors, nurses and medical professionals serve in the Free Clinic.
-The Community Garden is led by volunteer master gardeners and a team of volunteers who plant, maintain and harvest the garden.
-WACS staffs four part-time people.
-A Board of Directors oversees and sets policies for the organization.
+WACS staffs 1 full-time and 6 part-time people.
+A volunteer Board of Directors oversees and sets policies for the organization.

-What is the Difference Between the Waukee Area Christian Service Food Pantry and a Food Bank?
+What is the Difference Between the Waukee Area Christian Services Food Pantry and a Food Bank?

 What Are the Sources of Waukee Area Christian Services Food and Funding?